 The dropdown in the top right hand corner of the chart can be used to toggle between different metrics.

 The graph displays lines for Average, Median, P90, and P99.
 You can hide each line by clicking the corresponding label in the key at the bottom of the graph.

-For more information on the metrics displayed in the line graph, and what they’re measuring, see the performance metrics documentation.
+For more information on the metrics shown on the performance details page, and what they’re measuring, see the performance metrics documentation.

 For more information see our documentation on custom timings.

 This chart shows a list of the requests made to load a page and the time taken with each.
 The waterfall chart allows you to see exactly how a page loaded and which request/s took the longest amount of time.

 You can show/hide different request types using the toggles at the top of the timeline to help focus on specific requests.

 Underneath each request there is also an offset timing to show you the point within the page load where a particular request was made.